 Redaktør

-Karen O’Donnell is Director of Studies and Lecturer in Worship & Human Community at Westcott House, Cambridge.
+Karen O’Donnell is Academic Dean at Westcott House, Cambridge.
 A feminist, ecumenical, practical theologian, her interdisciplinary research interests span theology, spirituality, and pedagogy.
-She is the author of Broken Bodies and The Dark Womb, which was longlisted for the 2023 Michael Ramsey Prize.
+She is the author of several books with SCM Press, including The Dark Womb, which was longlisted for the 2023 Michael Ramsey Prize.